ojousima/ruuvi-nodejs/readme.md

 # NOTICE
-As of right now, changes in FFI interface prevent ccurl.interface.js from compiling.
+As of right now, changes in FFI interface prevent ccurl.interface.js from compiling in NodeJS 9+ Please use NodeJS 8.9.4
-This means that the project is not in useable state.

-For more details, please see [FFI](https://www.npmjs.com/package/ffi) status and

 # Usage
 Program searches for RuuviTag which has Nordic UART service enabled